snowplow-referer-parser/referer-parser/README.md

 The Java/Scala port is copyright 2012 SnowPlow Analytics Ltd and is available under the [Apache License, Version 2.0] [apache-license].

+The Python port is copyright 2012 [Don Spaulding] [donspaulding] and is available under the [Apache License, Version 2.0] [apache-license].

 [ua-parser]: https://github.com/tobie/ua-parser

 [snowplow]: https://github.com/snowplow/snowplow